Wed's Tool Cupboard

 11. All Silos / 12.
 All Warp Pads:

-- Deactivate all silos/warp pads in the game.
+CLEAR - Deactivate all silos/warp pads in the game.
+SET - Activate all silos/warp pads in the game.

 13. Set Klungo Colour